Group Testing: An Information Theory Perspective: SSS: Smallest satisfying set

 \begin{proof} The first term follows using an argument from \cite{aldridge}, and can be seen as a strengthening of the Fano-based counting bound \eqref{eq:psucweak} provided by Chan \etal\ \cite{chan-etal-1}.
 The idea is to observe that \cite{chan-etal-1} considers tests for which the probability of being negative could take any value, so the entropy is upper bounded by the maximum possible value, $H(Y_t) \leq h(1/2) = 1$.
 However, under Bernoulli testing with a general value of $p= \nu/k$, the probability that a test is negative is $(1- \nu/k)^k \simeq \ee^{-\nu}$, meaning that $H(Y_t) \simeq h(\ee^{-\nu})$.
 The full argument, which is justified by a typical set argument, is given in \cite[Lemma 1]{aldridge}.

 We explain how the second term follows using a simplified version of the argument from \cite{aldridge-baldassini-johnson}.
-We say that a defective item is \emph{masked} if every time it is tested, it appears in a test with some other defective item.
+We say that a defective item is \emph{masked} if every time it is tested, it appears in a test with at least one other defective item.
 We observe that if some $i \in \K$ is masked then SSS fails, since the set $\K \setminus \{ i \}$ forms a smaller satisfying set.
 In other words, we know that

 Hence, using the Bonferroni inequalities (see for example \cite[Chapter IV, eq.~(5.6)]{feller}), we can bound

 Now, any particular defective $i$ is masked if all the tests it is included in also contain one or more other defective items.
 Using a Bernoulli test design with item probability $p= \nu/k$, the probability that item $i$ appears in a particular test with no other defectives is $p (1-p)^{k-1}$, so the probability it is masked is $(1- p (1-p)^{k-1})^T$.
 Similarly, the probability that items $i$ and $j$ are both masked is $(1- 2 p(1-p)^{k-1})^T$, since we need to avoid the two events `item $i$ and no other defective tested' and `item $j$ and no other defective tested', which are disjoint.